ChandraCXC/iris-docs/markdown/releasenotes/index.md

 ## Iris 3.0 Release Notes

-Iris 3.0b1 introduced a new infrastructure for visualizing and fitting spectrophotometric data.
+Iris 3.0 introduces a new infrastructure for visualizing and fitting spectrophotometric data.
 The new infrastructure allows users to load and fit high resolution spectra as well as broadband, multi-wavelength spectrophotometric datasets.
 The new infrastructure is also more flexible and it will enable future extensions of the Iris functionality.
-Moreover, Iris 3.0b1 introduces a simple client for the Vizier/CDS SED service while keeping the dedicated clients to NED and ASDC services.
+Moreover, Iris 3.0 introduces a simple client for the Vizier/CDS SED service while keeping the dedicated clients to NED and ASDC services.
 This release also fixes several bugs and introduces some new functionality and user interface improvements, as specified in more detail below, component by component.

-3.0b2 was a much smaller addition of bug fixes and a few minor enhancements to the 3.0b1 release.

-Iris 3.0 introduced a complete update of the user documentation, along with a handful of remaining bugs fixes.

-The release notes shown here are a combination of the 3.0 releases.

 ### Fitting Tool